Back to basics for technicians when servicing mildly flammable refrigerants

 A2L training is available

 Today, industry organizations, manufacturers, and stakeholders are working together to prepare for the wider adoption of A2Ls.
-At Emerson, we are actively developing A2L-certified compressors, condensing units, and components to support the transition to lower-GWP refrigerants in commercial refrigeration and residential AC applications.
+At Copeland, we are actively developing A2L-certified compressors, condensing units, and components to support the transition to lower-GWP refrigerants in commercial refrigeration and residential AC applications.

-In addition, Emerson Education Services is developing and conducting A2L training seminars as part of our “Fit for the Future” initiative.
+In addition, Copeland Education Services is developing and conducting A2L training seminars as part of our “Fit for the Future” initiative.
 To prepare your service team to safely install, service, and recover A2L refrigerants, please visit our course schedule.

 Read Next: Client Conversations: Explaining 2023 HVAC Regulation Changes to Homeowners